 The principle behind the directive is to ensure that landfill contains less of the harmful electrical products.
 The WEEE regulations do not directly affect you or I, targeting the manufacturers and suppliers, but as a result it has made it much easier for us to recycle our old electrical goods.

 Under the terms of the WEEE directive, all retailers must provide a way for you and I to dispose of our electric toothbrushes and other old household electrical items when we are sold a new version.
-Some companies, particularly for larger appliances will offer a collection service whilst others which are part of the take-back scheme will direct you to your local recycling center.
+Some companies, particularly for larger appliances will offer a collection service whilst others which are part of the take-back scheme will direct you to your local recycling centre.

 Manufacturers and suppliers help fund the national initiatives to reduce landfill and increase recycling.